 The values you choose are not those of your friends, family, spouse, or society, although it’s a good idea to pick people who share your values!
 Values work requires tapping into what matters most to you deep down inside.

 Surprisingly, knowing your values can also help you to tap into courage to overcome anxiety and depression.
-It can be the momentum you need to make a hard choice rather than to turn away or avoid or make an easy comfortable choice in
+It can be the momentum you need to make a hard choice rather than to turn away or avoid, or make an easy comfortable choice in the moment.

 Being clear on your values and setting the intention to stay true to them each day can help you to do hard things.